1technophile/OpenMQTTGateway/docs/use/boards.md

 ### Erasing the flash

-So as to erase the flash memory on ESP boards you may do a long press to TRIGGER_PIN button or connect the pin to the ground.
+So as to erase the flash memory on ESP boards you may do a long press to TRIGGER_GPIO button or connect the pin to the ground.

 ### Low power mode for ESP32
 OpenMQTTGateway support a low power mode for ESP32, this mode can be set by MQTT on a barebone ESP32: